nimrossum/research-project/docs/main.typ

 === 5.3.3 Observations: Survivorship Bias Skew

-We observe that before Thomas worked intensively on the project, his contribution distributions measured in LoCC and $#sym.Delta"CD"$ were fairly close, however, after his thesis, his share of accumulated $#sym.Delta"CD"$ equalized with that of Jonas.
+Before Thomas worked intensively on the Git Truck project, his contribution distributions measured in LoCC and $#sym.Delta"CD"$ were fairly close in value, however, after writing his thesis, Thomas' share of accumulated $#sym.Delta"CD"$ equalized with that of Jonas.

 This is also clear to see on the area time series charts in @beforeAndAfterTThesisTimeSeries.
 We can see that using the $#sym.Delta"CD"$ metric, Thomas is able to surpass Jonas in the author distribution.
 We can also clearly see when Thomas merged his master thesis into the repository and that the merge technique was squashing all of the commits into one, hence the big spike upwards and long period of few commits.
 This clearly illustrates the information that is lost when developers choose squash merging over regular merges or rebase merging strategies.
 This is a limitation that neither LoCC, $#sym.Delta"CD"$ or any other metric can preserve, unless the commits are recovered by rebasing them back into the branch.